opentofu/opentofu/rfc/20240513-static-evaluation-providers.md

 }
 ```

-From a user perspective, this provider mapping fairly simple to understand.
+From a user perspective, this provider mapping is fairly simple to understand.
 As we will show in the Technical Approach, this will be quite difficult to implement.

 #### What's not currently allowed